$3,400 (plus air)

 Drinks, including unlimited wine, is included in all our lunches and dinners.

-Coffee / Pastry breakfast at my favorite cafe
+Coffee and pastry breakfast at my favorite cafe, Sant’Eustachio

-Airport transfers between FCO and our Rome hotel.
+Airport transfers both ways between FCO and our Rome hotel.
 Send me your flight info and my driver will pick you up.
 Easy.

 All group ground transportation